MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 ![](./static/FDS/edgedet4.png)

-Another common tecnique is to ==set a treshold, either an hyper-parameter or a parameter that gets tuned during iteration, to distinguish noise from actual edges==.
+Another common technique is to ==set a treshold, either an hyper-parameter or a parameter that gets tuned during iteration, to distinguish noise from actual edges==.

 ==Hysteresis can also be used, so instead of one threshold 2 are used==.
 Makes more sense in 2D.

 ### 2D edge detection

-Using ==partial derivatives on the x and y axis the same edge detection tecnique can be applied to a 2D image:==
+Using ==partial derivatives on the x and y axis the same edge detection technique can be applied to a 2D image:==
 - we first apply a 2D gaussian
 - then we do the derivative of the image